Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. versionadded:: 2.0

+.. _thermocycler-deactivation:

 Thermocycler Module Deactivate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At some points in your protocol, you may want to deactivate certain aspects of your Thermocycler Module.
+At some points in your protocol, you may want to deactivate specific temperature controllers of your Thermocycler Module.
 This can be done with three methods, :py:meth:`.ThermocyclerContext.deactivate`, :py:meth:`.ThermocyclerContext.deactivate_lid`, :py:meth:`.ThermocyclerContext.deactivate_block`.

 Deactivate